-The Pope Consulting team has more than 20 years’ combined experience in the performance and submission of Taxable Value audits for school districts all over the state.
+The Pope Audit Group team has more than 24 years’ combined experience in the performance and submission of Taxable Value audits for school districts all over the state.

 Taxable Value Audits are performed as described in the Texas Administrative Code Section 9.103 and processed through the Comptroller’s Property Tax Division and Texas Education Agency.

 Taxable Value Audits are defined as an investigation or review made to determine if the certified property value study findings of a school district’s taxable property value under Government Code, Chapter 403, should be changed to correct clerical errors in the Comptroller’s records, and to reflect changes in local tax rolls that occurred after the school district’s most recent property value report to the Comptroller for the property value study year that is the subject of the audit request.

 The school may receive additional funding as a result of the audit.